 Antioxidants – Studies have also found that tea produced from guava leaves are rich in antioxidants, which assists in slowing down the aging process.
 The risk of developing debilitating diseases can also be reduced with the consumption of this type of tea.

-3. Quercetin – it is noted through the University of Maryland Medical Center that this compound acts like an antihistamine and an anti-inflammatory, and may help protect against heart disease and cancer.
+It is noted through the University of Maryland Medical Center that this compound acts like an antihistamine and an anti-inflammatory, and may help protect against heart disease and cancer.

 Quercetin (QT) – quercetin is a flavonoid that is greatly studied for its many potential health benefits.
 It is an antioxidant similar to Vitamin C with anti-inflammatory effects.

 To better help you understand these definitions – flavonoids and antioxidants are found in many foods.